 Colombia is one of the largest coffee producers in the world and in a nod to its importance UNESCO designated part of Colombia as a World Heritage site in 2011.
 This region, dubbed the Coffee Cultural Landscape of Colombia, will be the program base for this portion of the trip, with stays in Pijao and Salento.
 The 5 days in the eje cafetero

 (coffee farms) and meeting with local workers to discuss coffee production, sustainability, and social justice issues.
 Students will also spend one-day in Génova discussing Colombia’s decades-long war and its relation to coffee production.

 The third global perspectives theme explores Colombian diversity, specifically looking at Afro-Colombian and indigenous communities around coastal Colombia.
 Colombians of African descent make up the 2nd largest African minority in South America after Brazil and the 4th largest black/African descent community in the western hemisphere after Haiti, Brazil, and the US.
 Indigenous peoples in Colombia make up only 3.5% of the population, with some 102 distinct indigenous groups.

-Both Afro-Colombians and indigenous peoples of Colombia have faced discrimination, poverty, and lack of access to basic commodities despite Colombia’s multi-ethnic constitution guaranteeing rights to minority groups.
+Both Afro-Colombians and indigenous peoples of Colombia have faced discrimination, poverty, and lack of access to basic commodities and education despite Colombia’s multi-ethnic constitution guaranteeing rights to minority groups.
 Using Cartagena as a base, students will examine the roots of tensions in the country and will compare the situation in Colombia to current events in the US.
 Main issues in this block focus on poverty, inequality, human rights, minority rights, and music as an expression of identity.
 Students spend an overnight in an indigenous community.

 Using Colombia as a case-study, by the end of the program, students should be able to: